Top Gear challenges: Budget electric sports car

 The presenters are tasked to build electric sports cars.
-Chris: 1972 Triumph Spitfire, Paddy: 2011 Nissan Leaf, Freddie: 1994 Subaru BRAT.
-Chrs added BMW i3 batteries and motor that produced 260 hp.
-Freddie retrofitted his with Tesla's electric motor, putting out 500 hp and dubbed "Mute".
+Harris: 1972 Triumph Spitfire, McGuinness: 2011 Nissan Leaf, Flintoff: 1994 Subaru BRAT.
+Harris added BMW i3 batteries and a motor that produced 260 hp.
+Flintoff retrofitted his with Tesla's electric motor, putting out 500 hp and dubbed "Mute".
+McGuinness modified his car by giving it scissor doors and adding a large number of different badges on the tailgate.

 Taking place at the disused Ironbridge power stations complex in Telford, their first challenge was a timed lap around the complex.
-Freddie went first and clocked 1 minute and 10.5 seconds, followed by Paddy who clocked 1 minute and 5 seconds, and Chris who clocked at 1 minute and 8 seconds.
+Flintoff went first and clocked 1 minute and 10.5 seconds, followed by McGuinness who clocked 1 minute and 5 seconds, and Harris who clocked at 1 minute and 8 seconds.

-Afterwards, they take the road to Tamworth.
-However, Paddy's Leaf ran out of juice, prompting him to search for a charger.
-Paddy charged at a local neighborhood, while Chris and Freddie charged at the local service station; Paddy's method left him hours behind schedule.
-Their next challenge is a handling test based on the classic buzz wire children's game at the Daytona Tamworth go kart track, where each presenter receives an electric shock if they nudge the barriers.
-Paddy went first and clocked 1 minute and 11.59 seconds, followed by Chris at 1 minute and 14.25 seconds and Freddie at 1 minute and 6.56 seconds.
+Afterwards, they took the road to Tamworth.
+However, McGuinness' Leaf ran out of juice, prompting him to search for a charger.
+He charged at a local neighbourhood, while Harris and Flintoff charged at the local service station; McGuinness' method left him hours behind schedule.
+Their next challenge was a handling test based on the classic buzz wire children's game at the Daytona Tamworth go kart track, where each presenter received an electric shock if they nudged the barriers.
+McGuinness went first and clocked 1 minute and 11.59 seconds, followed by Harris at 1 minute and 14.25 seconds and Flintoff at 1 minute and 6.56 seconds.

 Next, they returned to Telford to see if their cars could garner enough publicity at the Energy and Rural Business Show, judged by the number of likes received by each presenter.
-Freddie, as a former athlete, ran on a treadmill to charge his Subaru, while Paddy staged a raffle and Chris went outside to set a small gymkhana course for his Triumph.
-Paddy won the challenge, scoring 174 likes (dubbed as "green smiley faces").
+Flintoff, as a former athlete, ran on a treadmill to charge his Subaru, while McGuinness staged a raffle and Harris went outside to set a small gymkhana course for his Triumph.
+McGuinness won the challenge, scoring 174 likes (dubbed as "green smiley faces").

 After the expo, the presenters make their way to Mansfield.
-On the way, Freddie revealed that he still kept the BRAT's original petrol engine to beat the range anxiety.
+On the way, Flintoff revealed that he still kept the BRAT's original petrol engine to beat range anxiety.
 Their challenge at the city was an endurance race dubbed "24 Minutes of Mansfield", putting their electric cars against some new electric cars.
-Despite an early lead, Paddy scored only 15 laps, fewer than Chris and Freddie's 18.
+Despite an early lead, McGuinness scored only 15 laps, fewer than Harris and Flintoff's 18.
 All of their cars were outperformed by the newer rivals.